-The Board set August 31, 2021 as the record date.
-As of the record date, 18,517,713 shares of common stock, par value \$0.10 per share, of UNIFI ("Common Stock") were issued and outstanding.
-Shareholders are entitled to one vote per share of Common Stock outstanding on the record date on any matter properly presented at the Annual Meeting.
+The Board set September 6, 2022 as the record date.
+As of the close of business on the record date, 18,000,191 shares of common stock, par value \$0.10 per share, of UNIFI ("Common Stock") were issued and outstanding.
+Shareholders are entitled to one vote per share of Common Stock outstanding as of the close of business on the record date on any matter properly presented at the Annual Meeting.